stassop/ReactNativeTodo/README.md

 When testing components, don't get carried away with details.
 Only test things the component's core functionality depends on, e.g. rendering other components, dispatching actions etc. Avoid testing things that aren't vital for the component's behaviour and/or can change often.

 Consider this simple [Todo component](https://github.com/stassop/ReactNativeTodo/blob/master/components/Todo.js).
 It does two things: toggling the todo's done state and deleting the todo.
-Because it's a unit test it should be agnostic about its context.
-So we spy on the component's internal functions and mock everything outside of it (keep in mind this is a snippet from a [bigger file](https://github.com/stassop/ReactNativeTodo/blob/master/__tests__/components/Todo.test.js)):
+Because this is a unit test it should be agnostic about its context, so it spies on the component's internal functions and mocks everything outside of it (keep in mind this is a snippet from a [bigger file](https://github.com/stassop/ReactNativeTodo/blob/master/__tests__/components/Todo.test.js)):

 ```
 // Todo.test.js